philipmortimer/Carbon-Emissions/frontend/route-zero-enterprise/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+If you're testing the frontend with a locally hosted backend, to avoid CORS issues, please visit the website in Chrome by starting it with the following settings, from console:
+- Ubuntu: ``google-chrome --disable-site-isolation-trials --disable-web-security --user-data-dir="~/tmp"``
+- Windows: ``todo``

 ### `npm test`

 Launches the test runner in the interactive watch mode.\